guettli/reprec/README.rst

         ignorecase:  ...

-        novcexclude: Don't exclude the directories called '.svn' or 'CVS'.
+        no-std-exclude: Don't exclude the directories called '.git' or '.tox'.
                      By default they get ignored.

         ask:         Aks before replacing (interactive).